-The student should submit the Request for Emotional Support Animal in University Housing form on or before the following dates for the appropriate semester that the student will first move into on-campus-housing.
-Documentation may be submitted at any time, but after the deadline dates, the University may not be able to take into account a student's preference for assignment (such as area or roommate.)
+The student should submit their request for an Emotional Support Animal or Service Animal in University Housing on or before the following dates for the appropriate semester that the student will first move into on-campus-housing.
+Documentation may be submitted at any time, but after the deadline dates, the University may not be able to consider a student's preference for assignment (such as area or roommate.)